davidaley/MicrogliaChromBPNet/README.md

 ## Step 1: Microglial State Annotation

 See `scripts/R/get_microglia_ATAC_barcodes.R` for details.
-That data is too large to upload to this repository, however if you have any microglia-specific ATAC-seq ArchR project, the code should work as intended.
+That microglia ATAC-seq object that I used for model training is too large to upload to this repository, however if you have any microglia-specific ATAC-seq ArchR project, the code should work as intended.

 ### 1a.
 ATAC-based annotation